 Are you a problem solver?
 Do you like to work puzzles and play logic games?
-Have you discovered you actually like it when your friends go to you for help with their trig homework?
+Have you discovered you actually like it when your friends ask for your help with their trig homework?

 Consider majoring in Mathematics at Converse!